 As believers, we need to understand what our mindset and lifestyle should be in these turbulent times.
-What does God require of His people particularly during times of upheaval, opposition, oppression and persecution.
-He requires His people to remain steadfast!
+What does God demand of His people particularly during times of upheaval, opposition, oppression and persecution.
+He requires His people to stay steadfast!

 1 Peter 1:14-16 (TPT) says, “As God’s obedient children, never again shape your lives by the desires that you followed when you didn’t know better.
 Instead, shape your lives to become like the Holy One who called you.
 For Scripture says: